 We considered the valuation of investment properties as a key audit matter because of the quantitative materiality of the balance and the significant judgements applied and estimates made in determining the fair value.

-Refer to Notes 4 (c), 4 (d) and 6 for more information regarding the impairment assessment of investment property.
+Refer to notes 4 (d), 4 (e) and 6 for more information regarding the impairment assessment of investment property.

 How the matter was addressed in our audit